conan-io/docs/installation.rst

       of 64 bit.
     - In **OSX**, especially the latest versions that may have **System Integrity Protection**, pip may fail.
 Try using virtualenvs, or install with another user ``$ pip install --user conan``.
-    - If you are using Windows and Python <3.5, you may have issues if Python is installed in a path with spaces, such as "C:/Program Files(x86)/Python".
-This is a known Python limitation, and is not related to Conan.
-Try installing Python in a path without spaces, use a virtualenv in another location or upgrade your Python installation.
     - Some Linux distros, such as Linux Mint, require a restart (shell restart, or logout/system if not enough) after installation, so Conan is found in the path.
     - In Windows, Python 3 installation can fail installing the ``wrapt`` dependency because of a bug in **pip**.
 Information about this issue and